ethanshea-ms/live-video-analytics/utilities/video-analysis/notebooks/OpenVINO/openvino/openvino-http-icpu/08_monitor.md

 #### Changing compute target
-As this sample uses OpenVino, we can change the compute target to any available target we want.
+As this sample uses OpenVINO™, we can change the compute target to any available target we want.
 You can use "SetTargetDevice" direct method to change the compute target to any of the following:
 CPU : Intel CPU
 GPU : Intel GPU
 MYRIAD: Intel VPU